Select your country

 United Kingdom (4)

-In financial year 2018, the first HR Leadership Meeting organized by headquarters took place, bringing together HR representatives from headquarters and those responsible for personnel from the larger subsidiaries in order to improve international cooperation.
-The main focus of the event was the presentation of projects planned by headquarters, which aim to drive forward the internationalization being pursued as well as centralization.
+In the reporting year, two HR Leadership conferences took place, bringing together HR representatives from headquarters and those responsible for personnel from the larger subsidiaries in order to improve international cooperation.
+Both conferences were conducted virtually due to the global Covid-19 pandemic.
+The focus of the event, which takes place twice a year in different countries in which STADA is active, is especially the presentation of global projects.

-A company’s success depends, to a great extent, on the competence, commitment and motivation of its workforce.
-In order to recruit and retain qualified employees, STADA offers its staff, in Germany for example, a wide range of social and financial benefits.
+A company’s success depends largely on the competence, commitment and motivation of its workforce.
+In order to recruit and retain qualified employees, STADA offers its staff a wide range of social and financial benefits.

 Equal opportunities and family-friendly framework conditions are important factors in the success of every company and fundamentally contribute to competitiveness.
 For this reason, STADA supports its employees in establishing a work-family balance by allowing for flexible work hours, or by granting employees contributions to childcare costs and consultation services on the topic of caring for dependents.